cjdbarlow/Part-One/tricyclic_antidepressant_overdose.md

 α-adrenoreceptor antagonism can be countered with use of an α-agonist such as noradrenaline.

-Arrythmias should be managed with drugs that do not prolong the action potential - so amiodarone and beta-blockers are contraindicated.
+Arrhythmias should be managed with drugs that do not prolong the action potential - so amiodarone and beta-blockers are contraindicated.
 Initial management should be using NaHCO<sub>3</sub>, though MgSO<sub>4</sub> and lignocaine can be considered in refractory cases.

 ###Central toxicity
-Seizures should be managed with benzodiazepines, phenytoin, propfol, and phenobarbital.
+Seizures should be managed with benzodiazepines, phenytoin, propofol, and phenobarbital.
 Avoid agents which result in QRS prolongation.

 ---